annatolchynska/brainy-quiz/README.md

 * ### Content
   * The questions for the game were taken from [COSMOPOLITAN random facts](https://www.cosmopolitan.com/uk/worklife/a33367076/fun-facts-random/), [101 Fun Facts](https://parade.com/966564/parade/fun-facts/
 )
-  * The code for picking questions, answers and score was taken from Youtube tutorial of Brian Design [How to Make a Quiz App using HTML CSS Javascript - Vanilla Javascript Project for Beginners Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3469s), some ideas for functions in js file were taken from [Build A Quiz App With JavaScript](https://www.youtube.com/watch?v=riDzcEQbX6k&t=1200s) by Web Dev Simplified,
+  * The code for picking questions, answers and score was taken from Youtube tutorial of Brian Design [How to Make a Quiz App using HTML CSS Javascript - Vanilla Javascript Project for Beginners Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3469s), some ideas for functions in js file were taken from [Build A Quiz App With JavaScript](https://www.youtube.com/watch?v=riDzcEQbX6k&t=1200s) by Web Dev Simplified, animation for emojis was taken from [How to Animate a Spinning Emoji with HTML & CSS | Basic Web Development Animation Tutorial](https://www.youtube.com/watch?v=tjGrSrCn_1U&t=513s) by Juni Learning.
   * Inspiration for some code ideas were taken from [W3schools](https://www.w3schools.com/default.asp), [stackoverflow](https://stackoverflow.com/), [developer.mozilla](https://developer.mozilla.org/en-US/), Slack community.
+  * Emojis were copied from [Emoji terra](https://emojiterra.com/).
-  * The background image was taken from [Pexels](https://www.pexels.com/)
+  * The background image was taken from [Pexels](https://www.pexels.com/).